QEWD-Courier/Ripple-Qewd/README.md

 The RippleOSI User Interface should then appear.

 6) You'll probably want to run the Ripple middle tier as a background service.
-The easiest way is to use PM2.
-First install it using:
+The easiest way is to use PM2,  First which will have been installed for you

-      cd ~/ewd3
-      sudo npm install -g pm2

 If you want to run the demo mode as a service:

-     cd ~/ewd3
+     cd ~/qewd
      pm2 start ripple-demo.js

 The console output from the middle tier process is piped by PM2 to a log file in:

-     ~/ewd3/.pm2/logs
+     ~/.pm2/logs

 It will initially be:

-     ~/ewd3/.pm2/logs/ripple-demo-out-0.log
+     ~/.pm2/logs/ripple-demo-out-0.log

 YOu can view it using: